2017 IAM Legislative

-Join hundreds of IAM members May 8-10, 2017 in Washington, DC to lobby for policies that actually benefit the workers in our country and not the corporations.
-As part of the 2017 IAM Legislative Conference, Fighting Machinists from across the United States will be hitting Capitol Hill to remind their elected representatives of who they are supposed to represent.
+As part of the 2017 IAM Legislative Conference, Fighting Machinists from across the United States hit Capitol Hill to remind their elected representatives of who they are supposed to represent.

-Attendees will lobby members of Congress on the issues that affect IAM members most – trade, defense funding, retirement security, health care costs and much more.
-Delegates will also hear from allies in Congress and attend a congressional reception hosted by the IAM.
+Attendees lobbied members of Congress on the issues that affect IAM members most – trade, defense funding, retirement security, health care costs and much more.
+Delegates also heard from allies in Congress and attended a congressional reception hosted by the IAM.

 Sisters and Brothers, A plan was released to repeal and replace the Affordable Care Act.
 The Affordable Care Act enabled 20 million previously uninsured people to obtain medical coverage.
 The repeal and replace bill would slash or eliminate health benefits for tens of millions of people while granting tax breaks to the wealthiest Americans.
 The […]